 In preparation for winter, set aside large outdoor furniture and put them in a dry and cool storage area.
 An ideal location would be a garage or if there’s enough space indoors, you can bring them inside.

-Other items like small coffee tables, pillows and rugs should be inside the house to avoid being damaged by snow by extremely cold weather.
+Other items like small coffee tables, pillows and rugs should be inside the house to avoid being damaged by wet weather.

 As mentioned earlier, spring is the ideal time to clean your patio.
 Bring out the furniture and other items you kept in storage for the winter, but before putting them back in their place, do the following: